 1. Clients choose work quality over low cost.

-While cost remains to be a key factor for most clients, vendors will get more points for their results-oriented approach.
+While cost remains to be a key factor for most clients, vendors will get more points for their results-oriented approach of the outsourcing industry.
 In the same way, clients will ask for better value, faster response, shorter delivery cycles, and more tailored services.

 2. Knowledge process outsourcing or KPO grows and becomes more relevant.

 By 2019, analysts expect that the KPO market will have a CAGR of 23% on a global scale.
-By this time, more firms will count on vendors that can help them scale their firms and tap into new markets; hence, the need for high-skill services and pros grows.
+By this time, more firms will count on vendors that can help them scale their firms and tap into new markets; hence, the need for high-skill services and pros in the outsourcing industry grows.

 3. Firms won’t move to the cloud fast enough.